-It is, however, a HUD loan program for “new construction or substantial rehab work of multifamily properties for moderate-income families, elderly and the handicapped” according to the HUD website.
-It insures the lender against any loss on mortgage defaults (i.e. it takes the risk out of the lender’s court).
+It is, however, one of the HUD multifamily loan programs for “new construction or substantial rehab work of multifamily properties for moderate-income families, elderly and the handicapped,” according to the HUD website.
+It ensures the lender against any loss on mortgage defaults (i.e. it takes the risk out of the lender’s court).

 To get the scoop on the program I went to an expert.
 Brad Armstrong, president of Armstrong Mortgage Company, who has successfully originated over 50 221(d)(4) loans.
 I also talked to seasoned investors who are familiar with the program.

-First, why the heck should you care about the program?
+First, why the heck should you care about HUD multifamily loan programs, specifically the one mentioned at the start of this article?
 Glad you asked.

 - Non-recourse loan (that’s necessary)

 - Loan up to 83.3% of costs (uhhh…yes, please!)

 So you can see the benefits are pretty compelling.
 Because it is non-recourse, the only way HUD can recoup losses should there be a mortgage default is to take back the property.
 Therefore, they are primarily looking at these two things: